MET Syllabus 2025: Subject-Wise Syllabus and Weightage PDF Download

 • Liquid state: Properties of liquids – vapor pressure, viscosity and surface tension, the effect of temp. on them.

-• Solid-state: classifications of solids: molecular, ionic, covalent and metallic solids, amorphous and crystalline solids, Unit cell and lattices, packing in solids (fcc, bcc and hcp lattices) voids, calculations involving unit cell parameters, imperfection in solids, electrical and magnetic properties.
+• Solid-state: classifications of solids: molecular, ionic, covalent and METallic solids, amorphous and crystalline solids, Unit cell and lattices, packing in solids (fcc, bcc and hcp lattices) voids, calculations involving unit cell paraMETers, imperfection in solids, electrical and magnetic properties.

-• Band theory of metals, conductors, semiconductors, and insulators and n & p-type semiconductors.
+• Band theory of METals, conductors, semiconductors, and insulators and n & p-type semiconductors.

 • Atomic structure: Introduction - Constituents of atoms, their charge, and mass.
 Atomic number and atomic mass.
 Wave nature of light, Electromagnetic spectrum-emission spectrum of hydrogen-Lyman series, Balmer series, Paschen series, Brackett series and Pfund series.
 Rydberg’s equation.
 Numerical problems involving the calculation of wavelength and wavenumbers of lines in the hydrogen spectrum.